slacgismo/recs_data/README.md

 # recs_data

 Residential Energy Consumption Survey data access

+This package downloads and organizes access to the EIA RECS database.